codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ### New Coverage engine

 Adds two additional reports to your pull requests from the new, faster coverage engine, showing whether your diff coverage and coverage variation are up to standards or not as configured on the [quality gate rules](../../repositories-configure/adjusting-quality-gates.md) for your repository.
 You can then optionally [block merging pull requests that aren't up to standards](../../getting-started/integrating-codacy-with-your-git-workflow.md#blocking-pull-requests).
+To enable this option, you must enable **Status checks** first.

 ![Extra diff coverage report](images/coverage-report-new-engine.png)